.png)

 Cece

-I wish I’d responded right away.
-It was one of the most beautiful letters I’d ever received, but it took a while to get the courage to write back to her.
-I’d already taken enough of her precious time.
+I should have responded right away.
+It was one of the most beautiful letters I’d ever received, but it took a while to gain the courage to write her back.
+I felt I’d already taken enough of her precious time.
 Or maybe A.I.’s . . absolutely not, there was no way A.I. had written that—there was heart and soul dripping off of it.
 And if I was wrong, then I wanted to stay blissfully ignorant.

-Romance books don’t get enough credit, some people call them fluff, but the comfort and escape they provided helped to inspire my creativity.
+Romance books don’t get enough credit.
+Some people call them fluff, but the comfort and escape they provided always helped to inspire my creativity.
 After I finished a book, lyrics poured out of me.
 Inspiration striking deep in my soul.
 I sighed, turning another page of the heartfelt prose before me.

 “Am I interrupting something?”
-A creak startled me, and I grabbed the coarse ropes on the sides of my hammock.
-Standing on the deck in front of me was my Uncle Louis.
+A creak startled me, and I grabbed the worn ropes on the sides of my hammock.
+In front of me, standing on the deck, was my Uncle Louis.
 His fedora and suspenders cast a cool shadow over my reading nook.
 “That was an awfully big sigh.”
 His husky chuckle eased the tension in my muscles.

 I let out a little squeal, springing out of my hammock to give him a hug.
-I always felt like a carefree kid again when he was around.
-Having him back on the island had been one of my biggest blessings. “ʻAnakala, you scared me,” I laughed.
+I always felt like a carefree kid when he was around.
+Having him back on the island had been one of the biggest blessings. “Ê»Anakala, you scared me,” I laughed.

 “Yeah, I saw that.
 Seems like you were pretty invested in that book,” he teased.
 “I didn’t know the heat affected you so much.”
 He smiled wickedly as he pointed toward my rosy cheeks.

 I swatted his hand away as I sat back down.
 He took a seat on the porch swing, looking way cooler than anyone had a right to be.
 Louis had this inherent charisma about him–yet he was always so unassuming, which only seemed to amplify his effect.
 Even in his mid-seventies, his charm hadn’t wavered.
 And it carried over to his music career, too.
-He had such a magnetic stage presence that I had tried to imitate his style growing up.
-But I couldn’t duplicate his charm.
+He had such a magnetic stage presence that I’d always admired.
+I had even tried to imitate his style growing up, but I couldn’t duplicate his charm.
 Swagger was the one thing he couldn’t teach me.

-Louis moved back to Hawaii from the mainland when my attacks had gradually gotten worse.
-He was the one I called on for help, especially for questions and concerns about my music career.
-And he always showed up for me.
-He’d given me my first ukulele and then taught me how to play it.
-He’d helped me find music when I needed it most.
-How to channel the healing powers of music to soothe my anxiety.
-When I had felt like an outcast growing up, he and music were always there for me.
-They understood me in a way no one else could.
+A couple of years ago, Louis moved back to Hawaii from the mainland when my attacks had gotten worse.
+But when he was away, he’d always been there to answer questions about my music career or to talk about a lyric that wasn’t working.
+In short, he’d always shown up for me.
+He’d given me my first ukulele and then taught me how to play it, helping me find music when I needed it the most.
+Teaching me the most important lessons of life, such as how to channel the healing powers of music to soothe ‘my nerves’.
+Which I would later understand was anxiety.
+When I felt all alone in the world and darkness felt like it was caving in, he and music were there for me.
+When I felt like an outcast growing up, they understood me in a way no one else could.

-When Louis told our family he was ready to retire and move back home, a weight lifted off of me.
+When Louis told our family he was ready to retire and move back home, a weight felt lifted off of me.
 But deep down, I knew he was really moving back because he was worried about me.
 He wanted to help me navigate this part of my career.
-And I couldn’t be more grateful to him for his help and support.
+And I couldn’t be more grateful to him.
+For everything.

 We fell into a harmonious rhythm, just like he’d never left.
-My front porch held our ‘privately reserved’ hammock chairs.
+My front porch held our ‘privately reserved’ rocking hammock chairs.
 It was a spot that served as a therapy retreat.
-And the comfortable surroundings allowed me to open up to Louis about my crushing anxiety as an adult.
-Finally feeling safe enough to open up about my life: my career, my love life, and especially my panic attacks.
+And the comfortable surroundings allowed me to open up to Louis about the crushing anxiety I had as an adult.
+Finally, I felt safe enough to open up about my life: my career, my love life, and especially my panic attacks.
 I knew Louis wouldn’t think I was ‘being dramatic’ or ‘weak’ when I shared my truth with him.

-I closed my book and showed him the cover, knowing he’d be amused at my reading choice.
+I closed my book and showed him the cover, knowing he’d be amused by my reading choice.
 For a book so deep, the cover was . . . surprising.
-It gave off a sweeping romance vibe like something on the shelf of an 80s bookstore.
+It gave off a sweeping romance vibe like something you’d find on the shelf of an 80s bookstore.
 But what could you tell from a book’s cover?
 Looking at it, I sure wouldn’t have thought the book contained any significant issues between its pages.
 They certainly weren’t mentioned in the blurb.
-Maybe the point was to disguise some of its weighty issues.
+Maybe the point was to disguise some of its heavy content.
+Maybe they thought that didn’t sell.

 Louis’ smile grew when he saw the cover.
 “I really should get one of those for Kelani, if you don’t think it would make me look too bad.”
 He nudged me playfully from his swing.

 I sighed and fished my phone out.
 The one I had tried to lose in the plush cushions.
-Hoping a black hole would magically appear and suck the phone away, along with the people sending me texts.
+Hoping a black hole would magically appear and suck the phone away, along with the people sending me text messages.

 Slowly, I handed my phone over to Louis, chuckling when I noticed him trying to unlock it using his facial features.
 People said I looked like him, so it was a nice try.
-With his goofy grin, he pointed the phone up at me and I couldn’t help but smile.
-That Louis charm always worked for me.
+With a goofy grin, he pointed the phone up at me and I couldn’t help but smile.
+That Louis charm would always work on me.

 “Luna, what are all these notifications about?
 What exactly am I looking at?”